alexanderswerdlow/MaskerAid-RN/README.md

 ### Release Build

 Deploying the app (via simulator or a physical device), will automatically open the React Native Bundler that is used for development (hot-reload).
-Do not close this window until the app loads.
+Do not close this window until the app loads if in debug mode.
 If desired, this window can be re-opened from the `MaskerAid` root folder by running `npm start`.

-**Note:** By default, pressing the *Run* button in Xcode will compile the App in debug mode.
-This is ideal for development, but comes with a large performance penalty.
+**Note:** By default, pressing the *Run* button in Xcode will compile the App in release mode.
+Debug mode is ideal for development, but comes with a large performance penalty.
 The app functions fine in either mode, but it is recommended to use deploy with Release mode while testing.
-Follow the visual guide below to switch to release mode:
+Follow the visual guide below to switch to modes or to check which mode is set:

 ![release-1](https://i.imgur.com/s0qVNHW.png)